Supercolony-net/openbrush-contracts/README.md

 To run integration test you need to start the node with contract-pallet.
 - [Setup and start the node with contract-pallet](https://github.com/paritytech/substrate-contracts-node)

-After you can run tests by `yarn run test` command.
+After you can run tests by `npm run test` command.
 It will build all contracts required for integration tests and run them.

 ## FAQ